nokia/ntt/docs/conformance/remaining-work.md

 These are worth doing; each is a multi-hour focused slice with real regression risk on a load-bearing path.
 Listed by ROI.

+### 1y. `comp.done` does not block on the real clock — SCOPED, not started

+Found 2026-09-09 by a Windows CI failure in a test of the built-in TCP port, which is a slower runner losing a race the faster ones win.

+`comp.done` and `comp.killed` park properly under the cooperative scheduler (`blockUntilComponentState`), and `all component.done` was given the same treatment.
+Both are gated on `deterministicSchedulerEnabled`.
+On the **real-clock path** — `ntt exec --live`, which is what an external transport forces — they fall through to a non-blocking snapshot.
+A testcase that forks PTCs and then waits on `.done` therefore does not wait: it reaches the end of its body, and teardown stops the PTCs (stop-first, by design) before they have done their work.
+ETSI 21.3.7 says the operation blocks.

+Anything driving a live SUT from PTCs is exposed, because that is exactly the shape: fork a worker per node, wait for them, assert.
+The workaround is to wait on an event instead — have each worker report completion over a connected port and receive those reports — which is what `TestPerComponentAddressesScale` now does, with a comment saying why.

+**Why it was not fixed on the spot.** Each forked PTC already has a `DoneChan` (`TestcaseExec.RegisterPTC`), so the wait itself is easy and needs no polling.
+The obstacle is cancellation: `TestcaseExec.Stop()` sets a flag and signals the message-ready condition; it does **not** close a broadcast channel.
+There is nothing safe to `select` on alongside `DoneChan`, so a naive implementation hangs the interpreter when a PTC never finishes — a far worse defect than the one it fixes.
+The honest fix is therefore two steps: give the exec a close-once stop channel, then make `.done` / `.killed` / `all component.done` wait on `DoneChan` against it.
+Both steps are small; the ordering is what matters.

 ### 1z. `decvalue` structured decode — SCOPED, not started

 Raised 2026-09-09 by a suite driving a REST service through the built-in